wzhou7/fastPSM/README.md

 # What is `fastPSM`?

-Given a target variable `Y`, feature matrices `X0`, `X1`. and `X2`, `fastPSM(Y,X0,X1,X2)` attempts to automatically search for the best predictive model that will output for each case the propensity scores.
+Given a binary classfication problem, `fastPSM` attempts to automatically search for the best predictive model that will output for each case the propensity scores.

 Features of the `fastPSM` package are:
-* Can fit separate models for features with lots of missing values or constants
-* Will attempt a wide selection of base models
+* Will attempt a wide selection of base models: logistic regression, rpart, svm, naive Bayes, and auto-ml
 * Automatic cross validate and select models

 # How to Install This Package?